y-mitsui/harmonicCluster/README.md

 ===============

 An estimate method of polyphonic music
-This program will split spectrum by the harmonic cluster after LPC analyzing.
+This program split spectrum by the harmonic cluster after LPC analyzing.

 ##Install
 (You require gmake and gcc.)